ARAldhafeeri/mockify-docs/Edge.md

   - `headers`: regular headers
   - CacheGet: function to get key from cache
   - CacheSet: function to set key in cache

+Note : for security reasons, the models data are restricted to the project that the edge function belongs to, and to the resource that the edge function is attached to.
+For example if the edge function is attached to a resource called "default" and the project is called "default", then the edge function will have access to the data of the resource "default" and the project "default".
+Any data does not belong to edge function's resource or project will not be accessible, removed before returning the data to the client.

 Please review [Mongoose docs](https://mongoosejs.com/docs/models.html) for more information about mongoose models.